Search

 Logic

-The endpoint will resolve to a category when at least one of the typed words matches a category name or it's synonyms.
-When the searched term also matches a filter on that category and the combination of that category and applied filter result in at least one product, then the filter is added to the response.
+The endpoint will resolve to a category when at least one of the typed words matches a category name or its synonyms.
+When the searched term also matches a filter on that category and the combination of that category and applied filter results in at least one product, then the filter is added to the response.

-When there are multiple categories that match, then the categories that have a higher product count or the ones that are positioned higher on the category tree will rank higher.
+If multiple categories match, the categories that have a higher product count or the ones that are positioned higher on the category tree will rank higher.

 The endpoint supports stemming and will have a tolerance of 1 typo on words longer than 5 characters.